 Plant some bulbs for early spring interest.
 Consider orange crocus, tulip, or narcissus.
 For blue-purple accents add grape hyacinths, scillas, or an anemone.

-There are many annual flowers that come in blue.
+Many annual flowers come in blue.
 For early spring color use a pansy in deep purple with an orange eye.
 Other purple annuals include petunia, verbena, gomphrena, ageratum, and statice.
 For orange annuals try marigolds, gaillardia, gerbera, nasturtium, or zinnia.

 Perennial flowers in blue-purple include lavender, amsonia, bellflower, bachelor's button, coneflower, salvia, balloon flower, Russian sage, sage, iris, false indigo, and many more.